Pioneer 0

-Pioneer 0 (also known as Able 1) was a failed United States space probe that was designed to go into orbit around the Moon, carrying a television camera, a micrometeorite detector and a magnetometer, as part of the first International Geophysical Year (IGY) science payload.
+Pioneer 0 (also known as Able 1) was a failed United States space probe that was designed to go into orbit around the Moon, carrying a television camera, a micrometeorite detector and a magnetometer.
+It was part of the first International Geophysical Year (IGY) science payload.
 It was designed and operated by the Air Force Ballistic Missile Division as the first spacecraft in the Pioneer program and was the first attempted launch beyond Earth orbit by any country, but the rocket failed shortly after launch.
 The probe was intended to be called Pioneer (or Pioneer 1), but the launch failure precluded that name.

 Spacecraft design

 The spacecraft consisted of a thin cylindrical midsection with a squat truncated cone frustum of 16.5 cm high on each side.
 The cylinder was 74 cm in diameter and the height from the top of one cone to the top of the opposite cone was 76 cm.
 Along the axis of the spacecraft and protruding from the end of the lower cone was an 11 kg solid propellant injection rocket and rocket case, which formed the main structural member of the spacecraft.
 Eight small low-thrust solid propellant velocity adjustment rockets were mounted on the end of the upper cone in a ring assembly which could be jettisoned after use.
 A magnetic dipole antenna also protruded from the top of the upper cone.
 The shell was composed of laminated plastic and was painted with a pattern of dark and light stripes to help regulate temperature.

 The scientific instrument package had a mass of 11.3 kg and consisted of: